Functional Anatomy of the Respiratory Tract

 1. Pulmonary Arteries: These carry deoxygenated blood from the right ventricle into the lungs for oxygenation (Pulmonary Circulation).

-◦ The pulmonary vasculature is a low-resistance network of highly distensible vessels characterized by much lower pressures and resistances than the systemic circulation.
+◦The pulmonary vasculature is a high-volume (5 l/min), low-resistance network of highly distensible vessels characterized by much lower pressures (20- 25 mmHg) and lower resistances than the systemic circulation.

-2. Bronchial Arteries: These bring oxygenated blood to the lung tissue, specifically supplying the conducting airways and connective tissues.
+2. Bronchial Arteries: These bring oxygenated blood from the left ventricle to lung tissue, low-volume (400 ml/min), high resistance, high pressure (120/80 mmHg), specifically supplying the conducting airways and connective tissues.

 ◦ Most bronchial blood is returned via pulmonary veins, but some drains into the superior vena cava via bronchial veins.